Tax in UAE: All You Need to Know

 Dividends and interest income earned by companies in the UAE are typically not subject to income tax.

-There are no taxes imposed on intragroup transactions and reorganizations in the UAE.
+In UAE, there are no taxes imposed on intragroup transactions and reorganizations.
 Companies can undertake these activities without tax implications.

-In terms of property taxes in the UAE, there are a few minor taxes related to real estate transactions:
+In terms of property taxes or the real estate tax system in UAE, there are a few minor taxes that we need to consider before investing, selling, or buying property in UAE.
+The tax related to real estate transactions include:

-When purchasing or selling a property in Dubai, whether residential or commercial, there is a one-time fee known as the property transfer fee.
+When you are selling or buying a property in Dubai, whether residential or commercial, a one-time fee you need to pay.
+It is known as the property transfer fee.

-• This fee is calculated usually as 4% of the contract sales-purchase price of the property.
+• The fee is calculated as 4% of the contract sales-purchase price of the property.

 • It is payable to the land department on the day of the property ownership transfer.